svstanev/node-di-container/README.md

 var container = di.container();
 ```

-To create a DI container that caches resolved dependencies:
+To create a DI container that caches the resolved dependencies:

 ```
 var container = di.cacheableContainer();